jackokaiser/jackokaiser.github.io/_posts/2020-08-18-synaptic-learning.md

 There are multiple instances of synaptic learning rules which relate to this derivation.
 As part of my PhD, we developed the DECOLLE learning rule [[paper](https://www.frontiersin.org/articles/10.3389/fnins.2020.00424/full){:target="_blank"}, [code](https://github.com/nmi-lab/decolle-public){:target="_blank"}] together with Prof. Emre Neftci during a stay at the University of California, Irvine, funded by a DAAD scholarship.
 This learning rule achieves state-of-the-art accuracy on the popular gesture recognition dataset from IBM, DvsGesture.
+It is closely related to other rules such as SuperSpike and e-prop.

 ## Conclusion

-The CPU in your phone or laptop will not be replaced by a neuromorphic chip.
+The CPU in your phone or laptop will not be **replaced** by a neuromorphic chip, but it might be complemented by it.
-Instead, neuromorphic computing opens the door to novel applications where computing speed and energy efficiency matters.
+Neuromorphic computing opens the door to novel applications where computing speed and low power consumption matters.
-Spiking neural networks are capable of learning accurate representations online with gradient descent.
+With modern synaptic plasticity rules, such chips will also be capable of learning temporal correlations efficiently using approximations of gradient descent.